gruntjs/grunt-docs/Sample-Gruntfile.md

 }
 ```

 With this snippet, we've set up the configuration for all the plugins mentioned in the introduction.
 The last step to perform is to load in the Grunt plugins we need.
-These should have all been installed through npm.
+All of these should have been previously installed through npm.

 ```javascript
 grunt.loadNpmTasks('grunt-contrib-uglify');